tock/tock/doc/threat_model/Application_Loader.md

 1. Tockloader is an application loader that runs on a host system.
-It uses various host-to-board interfaces (e.g. JTAG, UART bootloader, etc) to manipulate applications on the Tock system's nonvolatile storage.
+It uses various host-to-board interfaces (e.g. JTAG, UART bootloader, etc) to manipulate application binaries on the Tock system's nonvolatile storage.

 1. Some build systems combine the kernel and apps at build time into a single, monolithic image.
 This monolithic image is then deployed using a programming tool.

-1. A kernel-assisted installer may be a Tock capsule that receives an application over USB and writes it into flash.
+1. A kernel-assisted installer may be a Tock capsule that receives application binaries over USB and writes them into flash.

 ## Why Must We Trust It?

-The application loader has the ability to read and modify applications.
+The application loader has the ability to read and modify application binaries.
 As a result, the application loader must be trusted to provide confidentiality and sometimes integrity guarantees to applications.
 For example, the application loader must not modify or exfiltrate applications other than the application(s) it was asked to operate on.

-Tock kernels that require all applications to be signed do not need to trust the application loader for application integrity, as that is done by validating the signature instead.
-Tock kernels that do not require signed applications must trust the application loader to not maliciously modify applications.
+Tock kernels that require all application binaries to be signed do not need to trust the application loader for application integrity, as that is done by validating the signature instead.
+Tock kernels that do not require signed application binaries must trust the application loader to not maliciously modify applications.

 To protect the kernel's confidentiality, integrity, and availability the application loader must not modify, erase, or exfiltrate kernel data.
 On most